axieinfinity/ronin-documentation/docs/node-operators/setup/cli.md

 ---
-description: Run and manage a node using Ronin CLI.
+description: Run and manage a node using the Ronin CLI.
 ---

-# Run a node using Ronin CLI
+# Run a validator using Ronin CLI
 The Ronin CLI (command line interface) is a unified tool to manage your Ronin nodes.

 ## Prerequisites